MrAhile/K8s-CKA/2-Workloads/autoscaling.md

 Note: it can be installed from [https://luc.run/metrics-server.yaml](https://luc.run/metrics-server.yaml)

-2. Create the specification of a deployment named *www* with a single replica based on nginx
+2. Create the specification of a Deployment named *www* with a single replica based on nginx

-3. Modify the specification adding 100Mi memory and 50m cpu request and create the deployment.
+3. Modify the specification adding 100Mi memory and 50m cpu request and create the Deployment.

-4. Expose the pods with a Service named *www*
+4. Expose the Pod with a Service named *www*

 5. Create a HorizontalPodAutoscaller with a target CPU of 50% and with a minimum of 3 and a maximum of 10 replicas